The Common Program of the People's Republic of China 1949-1954

 In November 1948, the PLA leadership initiated a reorganization of the army aimed at enhancing control and consolidating unity within the PLA.
 This marked the first instance where the PLA outnumbered the GMD army numerically.
 However, despite this numerical advantage, deficiencies persisted in terms of equipment, notably in artillery, armor, air power, and transportation.
 Subsequently, on January 15, 1949, the armies were renamed as the First, Second, Third, and Fourth Field Army, facilitating the integration of former GMD soldiers into the PLA ranks.
 The First Field Army has 9 armies (1-9) of which 6 are original PLA personnel and 2 have recruits of 'defected' GMD troops.
 The Second Field Army has 10 armies (10-19), all stemming from their own ranks.
 The Third Field Army has 18 armies (20-37).
 4 of them are recruits from GMD troops.
 The Fourth Field Army has 21 armies (38-58).
 From the 50th, all are recruited from GMD militaries, sympathizers, and militias.

-The leadership decides not only to reorganize the PLA into field armies, which have the task for national defense, but also established the Chinese People’s Public Security Forces (CPPSF) for maintaining domestic order.
-Zhou Enlai explains the function of the latter "...maintain local public order, deter the activities of the enemy and ensure the country’s border defense."
+The leadership decided not only to reorganize the PLA into field armies, which have the task for national defense, but also established the Chinese People’s Public Security Forces (CPPSF) for maintaining domestic order.
+Zhou Enlai explained the function of the latter "...maintain local public order, deter the activities of the enemy and ensure the country’s border defense."

-December 24, 1949, Kovalev (Stalin's personal representative in China) reports to Stalin on the situation in China and he warns "The number of the Guomindang-ists, for example, in some military units of generals Chen Yi and Liu Bocheng reaches 70-80%, at the same time former Guomindang-ists are not dispersed among the tried cadre units of the People’s Liberation Army, but are kept in their ranks almost in the same shape, in which they were captured.
-A small number of command political workers from the cadres of the People’s Liberation Army were appointed to these former Guomindang units.
-A situation like this conceals a serious danger from the point of view of stability and commitment of the military forces to the cause of the revolution."
-In general, around 30 percent of PLA soldiers originate from a GMD background.
-These individuals typically fall into several categories: former Nationalists who remain apolitical and are willing to fully embrace their current political leadership as long as they can pursue their military careers; others who, while harbouring reservations about communism, perceive no feasible alternative to staying in the military; some who are relatively open to aligning with Communist ideology; and finally, professional soldiers whose allegiance primarily lies in personal aspirations rather than strong political affiliations, viewing the army merely as a means to fulfil specific personal objectives.
-Starting in 1946, the PLA initiated "Anti-Civil War Speaking-Bitterness Meetings" aimed at reshaping the mindset of GMD prisoners.
+On December 24, 1949, Kovalev, Stalin’s representative in China, warned Stalin that former Guomindang members made up 70-80% of some units under generals Chen Yi and Liu Bocheng.
+These ex-Guomindang members were not integrated into established PLA units but kept together in their original formations, with only minimal PLA political officers overseeing them.
+Kovalev highlighted this as a serious risk to the stability and revolutionary commitment of the military forces.
+In general, around 30 percent of PLA soldiers originated from a GMD background.
+These individuals typically fall into several categories: former Nationalists who remained apolitical and were willing to fully embrace their current political leadership as long as they could pursue their military careers; others who, while harbouring reservations about communism, perceived no feasible alternative to staying in the military; some who were relatively open to aligning with Communist ideology; and finally, professional soldiers whose allegiance primarily lied in personal aspirations rather than strong political affiliations, viewing the army merely as a means to fulfil specific personal objectives.
+Starting in 1946, the PLA initiated "Anti-Civil War Speaking-Bitterness Meetings" aimed at reshaping the mindset of GMD prisoners of war.
 Additionally, during the extensive New Style Army Reorganization campaign of 1948, the approach of "troops and civilians speaking together" was implemented.
 See Article 21.

 One of the consequences of the reorganization of the PLA is the lack of opportunities for women to join or to make careers in the army.

-U (2019) describes the recruitment "Soon after the takeover of Shanghai had started, the East China Military and Political University.. sought to enroll at its Suzhou and Nanjing campuses 30,000 people aged between 18 and 28 with at least a junior high education.27 The PLA also wanted 3,000 “intellectual youths” from Shanghai, individuals between 18 and 30 years of age with that same education, to join the Southward-bound Service Corps and assist in propaganda, mobilization, and other tasks vital to the takeover of other cities or Regions.28 Many other opportunities for intellectual youths to join the PLA followed, with age restrictions varying across recruiting organizations."
+An example of the recruitment system can be seen in Shanghai.
+Shortly after the city's takeover began, the East China Military and Political University aimed to enroll 30,000 individuals aged 18 to 28 with at least a junior high school education at its Suzhou and Nanjing campuses.
+The PLA also sought 3,000 "intellectual youths" from Shanghai, aged 18 to 30 with similar educational backgrounds, to join the Southward-bound Service Corps, assisting with propaganda, mobilization, and other key tasks for the takeover of other cities and regions.
+Numerous additional opportunities for intellectual youths to join the PLA emerged, with age requirements varying depending on the recruiting organization.
 Recruitment during the Korea War is done by mass campaigns.
 At mass meetings, people are asked to volunteer.
-A committee visits the parents of those who refused to volunteer, to persuade them to send their sons to Korea.
-When this pressure failed, a struggle meeting is sometimes held to put even more pressure on the reluctant.
+A committee visited the parents of those who refused to volunteer, to persuade them to send their sons to Korea.
+When this pressure failed, a struggle meeting was sometimes held to put even more pressure on the reluctant.
 From 1950 onward, enrolment efforts were particularly targeted towards attracting students, especially those specializing in technology and medicine, as well as other medical professionals, to bolster national defense capabilities.
 In December 1950, in response to this need, the Central Committee issued a directive to mobilize 120,000 young students and workers within a year to enrol in military academies.
 This initiative aimed to cultivate a new generation of military experts proficient in modern military technologies.

-Hou (2008) notices a trend caused by the mutual aid and cooperative movement in late 1952 and the start of 1953 (see Article 29). "…recruiting for the army was getting much easier; peasants joined the army with enthusiasm.
-“In past years, it had been difficult to recruit peasants into the army; this year, it is difficult to persuade them to go back home (from the recruiting station).”4 This dramatic turn, probably partly due to the waning of the Korean War, indeed reflected peasants’ pessimism about their future in the countryside"
+A noticeable trend emerged during the mutual aid and cooperative movement in late 1952 and early 1953, making army recruitment much easier.
+Peasants began joining the army with great enthusiasm.
+Whereas in previous years it had been challenging to recruit them, this year, the difficulty was convincing them to return home from the recruiting stations.
+This dramatic shift, likely influenced in part by the winding down of the Korean War, also reflected the peasants' growing pessimism about their future in rural areas.

-In October 1949, the CCP changed the Revolutionary Military Council (RMC) from a party body to an organ within the CPGC, which controls the PLA.
-See Chart 3 General organization of the PLA and Table Background RMC members.
-In 1954, it is reformed to the National Defense Council.
+In October 1949, the CCP changed the Central Military Council (CMC) from a party body to an organ within the CPGC, which controls the PLA.
+See Chart 3 General organization of the PLA and Background CMC members.
+In 1954, it is reformed to the National Defense Council and a new CMC was established under the CCP’s Central Committee, which included only CCP members.
+Mao Zedong chaired this new CMC, while its members now included Deng Xiaoping.

-The CPGC convenes 6 times a year and is unable to control the RMC, neither can the GAC, because it is at the same level within the hierarchy.
-The RMC sets military policy and strategy, it is also involved in budgeting, training, military technology, command of forces, militia work, approving promotions of officers at division level and above, and political indoctrination.
-Mao Zedong heads the RMC and he is assisted by 7 vice chairmen, of whom 6 have a CCP background and Cheng Qian , a former GMD general who was once on the ‘most wanted’ list of the PLA.
-The members of the RMC are from the PLA and Rev. GMD, in this way, the United Front policy is guaranteed.
-The non-CCP members are all members of a subcommittee, which is founded on October 21, 1949, and has the assignment to study the national defense plans.
+The CPGC convened 6 times a year and was unable to control the CMC, neither could the GAC, because it was at the same level within the hierarchy.
+The CMC determined military policy and strategy, it is also involved in budgeting, training, military technology, command of forces, militia work, approving promotions of officers at division level and above, and political indoctrination.
+In the six years following 1949, all military intelligence and local (political) intelligence departments were overseen by the PLA.
+Between 1950 and 1955, these departments were referred to as the CMC Liaison Department.
+During this time, Zhou Enlai was responsible for intelligence operations.
+He spearheaded the CCP’s covert intelligence efforts, insisting on substantial resource allocation across various intelligence sectors, including human intelligence, technological intelligence, military tactical intelligence, strategic intelligence, and foreign intelligence.
+The primary aim of these intelligence activities was not to export revolution, but to actively defend against potential threats.
+Mao Zedong headed the CMC and he was assisted by 7 vice chairmen, of whom 6 had a CCP background and Cheng Qian, a former GMD general who was once on the ‘most wanted’ list of the PLA.
+The members of the CMC were from the PLA and Rev. GMD, in this way, the United Front policy was guaranteed.
+The non-CCP members were all members of a subcommittee, which was founded on October 21, 1949, and had the assignment to study the national defense plans.
 This subcommittee was never heard from again.

-During the draft of the first Five-Year plan (Outline of the Five-Year Plan for Military Development) in mid-1952, Peng Dehuai became responsible for the daily military affairs on behalf of the CCP on July 19, 1952.
-Effectively, Peng Dehuai oversees all aspects of military concerns.
-Su Yu, the deputy chief of the General Staff, proposes that the RMC first has to determine China’s strategic guideline before drafting any development plans for the first Five Year plan.
-The significance of Mao Zedong's role remains paramount.
+In April 1952, Su Yu, the deputy chief of the general staff, suggested that the CMC should first establish China's strategic guidelines before drafting any development plans.
+While the CMC did not formally define a strategic guideline at that time, Su's report led to the clarification of several "urgent strategic issues," which were later integrated into the PLA's five-year plan.
+Peng Dehuai became responsible for the daily military affairs on behalf of the CCP on July 19, 1952.
+Effectively, Peng Dehuai oversawall aspects of military concerns.
+The significance of Mao Zedong's role remained paramount.
 Since the establishment of the PRC in 1949, Mao prioritized securing unwavering loyalty from the PLA, particularly focusing on security forces and army units responsible for safeguarding the capital.
 Mao's authority over the PLA hinged on his exclusive power in appointing army officers.
 During the early 1950s, all appointments of PLA officers at the rank of army corps commander and higher necessitated Mao's approval.

 See for difference in strategy Martin Kenneth Andrew, “Tuo Mao: the operational history of the people’s liberation army” Bond University 2008 p.
 164 and next.
 Schwarz (1969) notices.
 "During the war, the Communists had established several outer base areas behind Japanese lines (...).
 1 The leaders of each base area formed small cohesive groups which changed little in membership during a long period of time (eight years), and shared extraordinary hardships.
 The cohesiveness and the length of time, if not the degree of hardship, were unprecedented in the history of Chinese Communism.
 They were the ingredients of clusters of friendship, trust, and loyalty that were to persist long after the war."
 Schwarz (1969).
 Page 1.
 [Cite]